-The FUNCTIONS REQUEST command contains a list of the 3270 functions that the sender would like to see supported on this session.
+The FUNCTIONS REQUEST command contains a list of the TN3270E functions that the sender would like to see supported on this session.
 All functions not in the list are to be considered unsupported.
-The function-list consists of a string of 2-byte entries separated from one another by a single space character.
 The list is terminated by the IAC code that precedes the SE command.
 Functions may appear in any order in the list.